BobTheZombie/LPM.Org/README.md

 package workflows, snapshotting, verification, and package creation.
 Refer to it whenever you need detailed examples or flag reference material.

-## Building LPM and Luminosity
+## Building LPM and the graphical UI

-The project ships with a `Makefile` that invokes Nuitka to produce stand-alone executables.
-The default target builds the command-line interface, while an optional flag enables the graphical **Luminosity** frontend.
+The project ships with a `Makefile` that invokes Nuitka to produce stand-alone executables for both the command-line client and the Tk-based graphical frontend.

 1. Install build dependencies for Nuitka, including `patchelf` on Linux (see the notes below for details on static builds).
-2. From the repository root run one of the following commands:
+2. From the repository root run `make` (or `make all`) to build:
-   - `make` or `make all` – build the `lpm` CLI binary at `build/nuitka/lpm.bin`.
+   - `build/nuitka/lpm.bin` – the command-line interface.
-   - `make UI_APP=yes` – build both the CLI binary and the Luminosity UI at `build/nuitka/Luminosity.bin`.
+   - `build/nuitka/lpm-ui.bin` – the graphical launcher that can be run separately, similar to using `apt` alongside `synaptic`.

-When `UI_APP=yes` is provided, the CLI binary is still produced so both artifacts are refreshed in a single invocation.
+Both binaries are rebuilt on every invocation so you can keep the CLI and GUI in lockstep.
 The makefile automatically installs/updates Nuitka from the pinned Git revision during the build.

 ### Build prerequisites